Sanjeev Gupta established Liberty House Group while at university in Cambridge as a trading company focused on Africa & Asia.

 November - Liberty reopened structural hollow sections mill in Tredegar, South Wales.
 The plant was inaugurated by the Rt.
 Hon.
 Carwyn Jones, First Minister of Wales.

 November - Liberty unveiled a new office in Shanghai.

 November - Liberty and sister company SIMEC reached agreement with Rio Tinto Aluminium to buy the iconic hydro-power and aluminium smelting operation at Lochaber near Fort William.

 November - Liberty entered into exclusive negotiations with Tata Steel UK to acquire its Speciality Steels business.

-In December the business completed the purchase of the Lochaber smelter, two hydropower stations and the associated estates from Rio Tinto Alcan.
+December - Liberty completes the purchase of the Lochaber smelter, two hydropower stations and the associated estates from Rio Tinto Alcan.

 10th January - Liberty House Group acquired CovPress, a high-profile Tier 1 vehicle pressings and assemblies manufacturer.

 1st May - Liberty House acquired Tata Speciality Steels, which was renamed to Liberty Speciality Steels.

 3rd July - Liberty acquired 100% of the share capital of Caparo Merchant Bar, renamed to Liberty Merchant Bar.